 Does Getting Your Braces Tightened Hurt?

-After getting your braces adjusted and tightened you can expect a bit of soreness and pain for a couple of days.
+Yes, after getting your braces adjusted and tightened you can expect a bit of soreness and pain for a couple of days.
 Don’t worry, this is normal as adjusting and tightening your braces means increased pressure as your teeth move into their new position.
 Every adjustment is a step in the right direction towards straight teeth.

 Young woman having braces tightened by orthodontist over shoulder view